 People often accuse me of inappropriate behavior because I think terminating the industrial economy is a good idea.
 Interestingly, few of these people seem concerned about the morality of the big banks as they devise ways to profit from contraction of the industrial economy.
+There are groups out there helping with industrial solutions in order to assist some of these businesses.
 Indeed, politicians routinely try to distance themselves from the few informed individuals who have a clue where we’re headed.

 But back to me — my favorite subject, after all — and the accusations of inappropriate behavior I attract, like snakes to the eggs of ground-nesting birds.

 “People will die,” they cry, while purposely and studiously ignoring the millions of people and other animals killed every day by the industrial economy.
 They act as if the industrial economy is propped up by a solid foundation of love and world peace.
 It’s all rainbows and butterflies, that good old industrial economy.

 And, as should be obvious to every adult, nobody gets out alive: birth is lethal.